Vitor-Tx/TestePraticoCedro/README.md

 ## Build

+Run `npm i` to install the dependencies.
+They will be stored in the `node_modules/`.
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests